AxiomaticAdi/gar-wedding/README.md

 The Gracie & Adi's Wedding Website is a custom React web application designed specifically for their wedding event.
 It served as a central hub for guests to access essential information, including shuttle schedules, ceremony details, and other important updates.

-## Stack Used
+## Technologies Used

-The wedding website was built using the following stack:
+The wedding website was built using the following tech:

 - **React**: A popular JavaScript library for building user interfaces.
 - **Vite**: A fast frontend build tool that enabled rapid development and efficient code bundling.